-There is a wide variety of commercially available tools and equipment when prepping for survival.
+There is a wide variety of commercially available tools and equipment for use when prepping for survival.
 However, when SHTF and a survival situation is unavoidable, there isn’t always time to pack gear or raid the local Home Depot for supplies.
 As such, it’s useful to know how to craft your own DIY survival tools using materials at hand.

 Making these things is also simple and easy, so even someone with little experience can do it.
 Here are 10 DIY projects that you can do to help yourself live through any survival situation.